 'We Can't Let Such A Talented Boy Go Away:' Supreme Court On Dalit Student's Admission To IIT

-The Supreme Court granted relief to a Dalit Student who could not pay the Rs 17,500 fee on time and lost his admission to IIT.
-A bench comprising CJI DY Chandrachud, Justice JB Pardiwala, and Justice Manoj Misra directed to admit the petitioner to IIT Dhandad in the Electrical Engineering course.
+The Supreme Court granted relief to a Dalit student who could not pay the Rs 17,500 fee on time and lost his admission to the Indian Institute of Technology (IIT).
+A bench comprising CJI DY Chandrachud, Justice JB Pardiwala, and Justice Manoj Misra was directed to admit the petitioner to IIT Dhandad in the Electrical Engineering course.

-The court directed to creation of a supernumerary post for the student’s admission so that the admission of other students would not be disturbed.
+The court directed the creation of a supernumerary post for the student’s admission so that the admission of other students would not be disturbed.

 The petitioner is the son of a daily wage worker in Uttar Pradesh and hails from a family living below the poverty line who collected Rs 17,500 from the villagers on June 24 by 4:45 pm but could not submit the online payment before the deadline of 5 pm.